winitzki/scall/tutorial/programming_dhall.md

 This is the only value that can be created via that constructor.

 Union types can be nested, for example, `< T | X : < Y | Z : Natural > >`.
-Here is an (artificial) example of creating a value of that type:
+Here is an  example of creating a value of that type:

 ```dhall
 let nested = < T | X : < Y | Z : Natural > >.X (< Y | Z : Natural >.Z 123)